Evidencing the inner

-Starter Culture’s approach to measuring and evaluating the emergent impacts of inner-led change covers two strands:
+Our approach to measuring and evaluating the emergent impacts of inner-led change is two-fold:

-- What evidence already exists?
-Collating, summarising and signposting to existing evidence of the role of inner-led practices in the process of social and ecological change.
+1) Collating an evidence base: We are collating, summarising and signposting to existing evidence of the role of inner-led practices in the process of social and ecological change.

-- What does inner-focused measurement look and feel like?
+2) Exploring inner-focused measurement.
 How could inner-led perspectives contribute to a deeper understanding of emergent impact and success of social and ecological change approaches?

 Having evidence of the efficacy of inner-approaches can enable learning, development and wider acceptance of such approaches.
 We have been collating an evidence base of the impacts of inner-led change, and gathering a range of measurement tools to document and evaluate how the inner is currently being ‘measured’ in different situations.